ralese/docs/source/Apis/rfq_post.rst

 REQUEST BODY

-These are the attributes that can be added to the array of request body:
+These are the attributes that can be added to the object of request body:

 .. csv-table::
    :header: "Name", "Type", "Description"